-With all nights at our own Mountview Hotel, we have the full flexibility to plan the week according to weather, tides and rare bird reports.
-The outline itinerary is for three days at the coast and three days in Strathspey and the Cairngorms, though if we are successful with our key targets locally we may change the plan to maximise our birdlist.
-A highlight of the week will be a stunning visit to the west coast - we will pick the best day possible; there is nowhere better than the West Coast of Scotland on a nice spring day.
+With all nights at our own Mountview Hotel, we have maximum flexibility to plan the week according to weather, tides and rare bird reports.
+The outline itinerary allows for three days at the coast and three days in Strathspey and the Cairngorms, though if we are successful with our key targets locally we may change this to maximise our birdlist.
+A highlight will be a stunning visit to the west coast - we will pick the best day possible; there is nowhere better than the West Coast of Scotland on a nice spring day!
+This holiday takes in some of our most stunning and iconic scenery, all the while enjoying superb birdlife and general wildlife as the season turns to spring.

 DAY 1: Saturday